peavey2787/Save_Window_Position_and_Size/README.md

 # How do I update an app's location/size after changing it?

-Click on the app in either list to refresh the location and size values.
+Click on the app in either All Running Apps list or Saved Apps list to refresh the location and size values.

 # Save Button